fredpdavis/oshealab_genomic_scripts/README.md

 This package is meant to help you get started -- not to offload your responsibility, or to substitute for your thinking.

-2. Write everything down.
+### 2. Write everything down.

 Meticulous notes are just as critical for computational work as they are for experimental work.
 I keep records in three ways:

 1. Scripts.
 These are text files containing the actual commands that perform each analysis step.
 Scripts force you to keep track of your analyses.

 2. README files.
 If there is anything important to know or remember about what happened in a specific directory, I write it in a README text file that I keep in that specific directory.

 3. Electronic lab notebook.
 I keep a chronological lab notebook made of text file per day (see [mdlabbook](http://github.com/fredpdavis/mdlabbook).
 You should use whatever system you are comfortable with, but I highly recommend you keep eletronic notes.
 When you want to remember what commands you tried, or what analysis you were working on Monday two weeks ago, you are unlikely to remember accurately unless you can look back at notes.

-3. Look inside.
+### 3. Look inside.

 Scripts are just text files -- view them in a text editor, or at the command line using the `less FILENAME` command, to see the commands that are being run.

-4. Be tidy.
+### 4. Be tidy.

-    i. keep an organized directory structure.
+1. keep an organized directory structure.

 I make a new folder for each project I work on, with the following structure:

     - README -- file where I describe the project and broad goals
     - data/ - directory storing raw data, each in its own folder -- eg, data/fastq/
     - src/ - directory storing all scripts / code used in the project.
 I usually organize by language -- eg, src/R/
     - run/ - directory where I run scripts, each kept in a dated directory -- eg, run/20181027.align_reads/
     - results/ - store results from off-the-shelf programs -- eg, results/kallisto/
     - analysis/ - where I do 'secondary' analysis, like making figures

 This package comes with, or builds up, the directory structure above.

-    ii. don't use spaces or weird characters (asterisks, slashes, apostrophes, quotes, etc) in your sample names, condition names.
+2. don't use spaces or weird characters (asterisks, slashes, apostrophes, quotes, etc) in your sample names, condition names.
 Use underscores and periods if you need separators.

-    iii. don't edit stuff unless you understand what you're doing.
+3. don't edit stuff unless you understand what you're doing.

-    iv.
-Turn off Mac autocorrect for quotes.
+4. Turn off Mac autocorrect for quotes.
 Apostrophes and quotes have specific meanings in scripts.
 By default, Macs will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into a script that you are editing, or into the terminal to test a command.

-5. Trust no one, especially yourself
+### 5. Trust no one, especially yourself

 This is of course an exaggeration -- ultimately you are trusting multiple layers of software that operate the sequencer through to the programs